colbyfayock/colbyfayock.com/src/_posts/create-your-own-santa-tracker-with-gatsby-and-react-leaflet.md

 To get in the spirit, we’re going to spin up a web app that includes a map that tracks Santa on it!

+*Edit 12/23: Updated the app to request directly to Santa's route, just in case the original API doesn't work as originally expected.*

 ## What are we going to build?

 We’re going to work through building a mapping app that tracks Santa’s route and his current location.